NormandaleWells/graphics/README.md

 # License
-[Dr. Zelle's Python version](http://mcsp.wartburg.edu/zelle/python) s licensed under the terms of the GPL, but I prefer the MIT license for my projects.
+[Dr. Zelle's Python version](http://mcsp.wartburg.edu/zelle/python) is licensed under the terms of the GPL, but I prefer the MIT license for my projects.
 It is not clear to me from reading the GPL whether a derivative work like this is also required to be GPL-licensed.